yusupovna1403/string_indexing_homework/README.md

 ## Index05

-  Given a variable s string of length five.
-Determine the number of digits involved in this variable.
+Count the number of digits in the string s, which has a length of five.
 **Example 1:**

 ```Python